Wood vs. Steel: Why prefab timber is winning on the Indian coastline

 The dry construction means the wood is never exposed to coastal humidity during the framing process, preventing built-in issues with mould and moisture.
 Prefab timber houses can also be made dried-in – which is just industry-speak for making something watertight – in a matter of days rather than the months typically taken by RCC/steel constructions, which means the window of vulnerability to coastal weather is drastically reduced.

-Could and wood: The unquestioned choice for coastal construction
+Could and wood: Make the smarter choice

 That’s good news for the environment – and for your coastal vacation home.
 You don’t need to fight the environment with rigid steel or concrete constructions.
 Lean into the precision and resilience of prefabwood and enjoy the benefits.